natalieagus/50002-2022/_lab/lab4.md

 Again, your job is to fill up each blanks between `BEGIN ANSWER` and `END ANSWER`

 ### WASEL and RA2SEL Mux
-Youu will need a mux controlled by `RA2SEL` to select the **correct** address for the B read port.
+You will need a mux controlled by `RA2SEL` to select the **correct** address for the B read port.
 The 5-bit 2-to-1 **WASEL** multiplexer determines the write address for the register file.

 We have provided the address for `Reg XP` for you, that is the 5-bit constant `30`: `0b11110`.
 Please utilise that in your implementation.